ibm-cloud-docs/vmwaresolutions/cr/cr_orderinginstance-gen-info.md

 # General information and licensing
 {: #cr_orderinginstance-gen-info}

-The following VMware® components are part of the Cyber Recovery instance.
+The following VMware® components are part of the {{site.data.keyword.cr}} instance.
 * VMware vSphere® 7.0u3
 * VMware NSX® 4.1